Budibase/website/content/blog/updates/pricing-v3.md

 - You will benefit from new features and security updates.
 - You will not be able to add new users (if you're over the 20 user limit).
 To add new users, you will need to upgrade to a paid plan.
 To upgrade, please [contact our sales team](https://budibase.com/contact) or upgrade to the new Premium plan within your account portal.
-- You must reduce your user levels to meet the 20-user limit or upgrade to a paid plan.
+- You must reduce your user levels to meet the 20 user limit or upgrade to a paid plan.

 We want to continue supporting and powering your workflows, and we’re happy to discuss a path that works for both parties - please [contact our sales team](https://budibase.com/contact), and we’ll work with you to unlock a new, better Budibase experience.